tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The following is a list of the major functional differences between TLS 1.2 and TLS 1.3.
-It is not intended to be exhaustive and there are may minor differences.
+It is not intended to be exhaustive and there are many minor differences.

-- The list of supported ciphersuites has been pruned of all algorithms that are considered legacy.
+- The list of supported symmetric algorithms has been pruned of all algorithms that are considered legacy.
 Those that remain all use Authenticated Encryption with Associated Data (AEAD) algorithms.
 The ciphersuite concept has been changed to separate the authentication and key exchange mechanisms from